-Contact the School Climate & Discipline Department (SC&D) to learn about and access approved evidence-based services and resources.
-BCPS staff go to SC&D’s Resource SharePoint, Charter schools go to the Charter Hub, community members go to BrowardPrevention.org, or call SC&D at 754-321-1655.
+To learn more and access approved evidence-based services and resources, BCPS staff go to our department's resource SharePoint, Charter school administrators go to our department's Charter Hub, and community members can explore this website or call us at 754-321-1655.

 Resources and Links